 Postgraduate ( full-time, part-time, distance learning)

-Distance learning - January start, 33 months.
-September start, 36 months.
+Distance learning: January start, 33 months; May start, 33 months; September start, 31 months.

 Develop the professional expertise needed to plan, develop, manage and deliver complex projects.
 Applicable to any industry, our course is Association for Project Management (APM) accredited.
 It is designed for graduates and professionals who wish to enter a career, or further their existing career in project management.